GoogleCloudPlatform/guest-agent/google_guest_agent/command/Readme.md

 {"Name":"agent.ExampleCommand","ArbitraryArgument":123}
 ```

 A response will be valid JSON and has two required fields: Status and StatusMessage.
-Status is an int which follows unix status code convients (ie zero is success, status codes are arbitrary and meaning is defined by the function called) and StatusMessage is an explanatory string accompanying the Status.
+Status is an int which follows unix status code conventions (ie zero is success, status codes are arbitrary and meaning is defined by the function called) and StatusMessage is an explanatory string accompanying the Status.
 Two example responses are below.

 ```
 {"Status":0,"StatusMessage":""}